igorferst/igorferst.github.io/_drafts/nondeterminstic-computation-biology.markdown

 {%
   include figure.html
   name="figure_2"
   caption="Figure 2.
-A network of interacting deterministic verifiers."
+A network of interacting deterministic verifiers.
+The choice of which verifiers can communicate is made nondeterministically. "
 %}

 Let's attempt a more formal definition.
 Borrowing language from [this survey](https://queue.acm.org/detail.cfm?id=1016985), we'll describe the biologically-inspired formulation sketched above as _biomorphic_.

-A biomorphic nondeterministic Turing machine (BNTM) for a [decision problem](https://en.wikipedia.org/wiki/Decision_problem) works as follows for a problem instance $$X$$:
+A biomorphic nondeterministic Turing machine (BNTM) for a decision problem works as follows for a problem instance $$X$$:
 1. The BTNM instantiates a set of verifier nodes $$V = (v_1, v_2, ..., v_n)$$, each
 a deterministic Turning machine, and a set $$E$$ of directed edges on $$V$$;